Armenia entry requirements for Zambia passport holders

 No transit visa needed

-Zambia passport holders transiting through Armenia do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Zambian citizens transiting through Armenia do not require a visa if they remain airside and hold a confirmed onward ticket.
+No transit visa is needed for stays under 24 hours in the international zone.

 Airside transitAllowed up to 24h